String processing¶

 string.

-Returns a table of strings which have been split at each occurrence of
+Returns a List of strings which have been split at each occurrence of

 Returns true if the string starts with prefix, and false otherwise.